 The internet is a huge, weird place, and there's a lot to learn and know.
-But you don’t have to be a tech savant to be a more technically proficient marketer—you just need to know a little about HTML and CSS.
-HTML is often described as the "bones" of the website.
+But you don’t have to be a tech savant to become a more technically proficient marketer—you just need to know a little bit about HTML and CSS.
+HTML is often described as the "bones" of a website.
 It's the structure, the organization, the core of the page.
 CSS, then, would be considered the muscle, skin, pigment, hair, eye color—it's everything that makes the webpage look like the webpage.
-While you're not going to learn HTML and CSS in this one blog post, you can definitely pick up what to learn, and why.
+While you're not going to learn everything there is to know about HTML and CSS in this one blog post, you can definitely pick up what parts are most important for you to learn, and why they matter.

 HTML is the most fundamental building block of the webpage.
 It's how a web browser, a screen reader, or a search engine navigates the page, making educated decisions about your content.
 Knowing how this structure works will allow you to better assemble and update your content.

 Why is CSS important?
-Well, without it, every website would pretty much look the same, and they’d all look like the crappy Geocities site you made in your junior high computer class.
+Well, without it, every website would pretty much look the same, and they’d all look like the crappy GeoCities site you made in your junior high computer class.
 CSS is how you determine the color of your website.
 It’s how you implement fonts.
 In other words, CSS is the way a web developer can take the gorgeous site designs that your art directors create and turn them into a reality.
-And it’s what can make your site stand out.
+And that’s the way your website stands out.